Revealing the lie of the separate self.

 So I sit here at my old desk, looking at my familiar life.
 I look at my son, my beautiful daughter, my apartment I love.
 I look at my fingers typing these words and I want to fucking focus, REALLY focus, for once in my life.
 I want to shut out all of the noise.
 The noise from other people’s mouths, from my own head, from fear, from regret, from the dance of pleasure and pain: who is it that I really am?
 Who is it that will live the last section of my life here?

 And here’s where all of this comes together: the personality, the “I” here, the embedded mask, needs to be seen to fall away.
 And then what is revealed?
 The trite knowledge that the I comes and goes and lies and dies is meaningless to me here.
 It is in the knowing that this I IS something rather than is not, that’s important.
-To pirouette within that I and elucidate the knowing of I-ness, the aware of the illusion while engaging in the dance with it, is the trick.
+To pirouette within that fact and elucidate the knowing of I-ness, the awareness of the illusion while engaging in the dance with it, is the trick.
 So I can plan.
 I can promise.
 I can commit, I can proclaim.
 And I will–because that’s what I have right now.
 SO: I will finish out this life without the mask, without the dream, the illusion–or at least without it stealing the show.
 I will finish out this life with as much awareness as I can muster, with self-honesty and with love: attentive presence to what is.
 What is will never be again.